You know prayer could be so much more -- but there are those distractions.

 Q. Do I need to be tech savvy, or to have taken previous online courses?

 A. No, you don't need to be techy, and you don't need any special programs.
 The class is on my website, so it will appear within whatever browser you use to visit websites.
 I use Safari and Chrome browsers with my site and both work well.
-Can't vouch for others but I don't anticipate problems.
+I can't vouch for other browsers but I don't anticipate problems.

 Q. How will I find my way around the class?

-A. Navigating the class is basically a matter of looking for the on-screen instructions.
+A. Navigating the class is basically a matter of looking for the on-screen instructions and clicking relevant links.
 The right sidebar will have a link to each week of the class.
 Once you are in a particular week, navigation links for that week are at the bottom of the page -- One for the video lecture, one for reading and praying instructions, and one to get to the discussion forums.

 Q. Do I have to watch the lectures at a particular time or schedule time with other group members to make the discussions work?

 A. No, you do every part of the class whenever you want.
-There is a new lecture and reading assignment starting each Sunday.
+There is a new lecture and reading assignment for each week.
 I'll try to shepherd the discussion by putting up new topics and questions each week.
-You can come in once or twice during the week to read and post.
-More often if you want.
-(Actually LESS often if you want as well!)
+You can come in once or twice during the week to read and post -- or more often if you want.

 Q. Can I take the course with a friend (or a small group)?

 A. The course is sold for individual use only.
-So if you want to go through it with others, you and your friend (or all the members of your group) need to purchase it individually.
+But if you want to go through it with others, you and your friend (or all the members of your group) can purchase it individually.
+(Let me know if you do, and I can give your group its own space in the discussion forum.)

 Q. Is your site secure for taking my online payment?